MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 ---

-# Setting Up to Calculations and Posting Methods for Value-Added Tax
+# Setting Up Calculations and Posting Methods for Value-Added Tax
 Consumers and businesses pay value-added tax (VAT) when they purchase goods or services.
 The amount of VAT to pay can vary, depending on several factors.
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], you set up VAT to specify the rates to use to calculate tax amounts based on the following:

 * Who you sell to